-WGS 420 The Psychology of Women.
+WGS 420 The Psychology of Women and Gender.
 3 credit hours.
 Prerequisite: PSY 200.
 Psychological theory and research about important facets of girls' and women's lives from birth through old age.
 Cross-listed as PSY 420.

 WGS 446 The Politics of Sex.
 3 credit hours.
 The effect of sex on social and political institutions, public policies, and court rulings.
 Issues may include pornography, sexual and gender discrimination, domestic violence, reproductive rights, and gay rights.
 Cross-listed as POL 446.

 WGS 451 Principles and Politics of Human Rights.
 3 credit hours.
 Examines politics of human rights in theory and in practice.
 Cross-listed as POL 451.

 WGS 495 Independent Study: Women and Gender Studies.
 1-5 credit hours.
 Prerequisite: departmental approval.
 Study of a special topic in Women and Gender Studies.
 Student must have the independent study proposal form approved by the faculty supervisor and department chair prior to enrollment.
 May be retaken to a maximum of ten hours.